-A 2019 Premium Plus model will start at $73,395 — $2,720 more than a 2018.
-Premium Plus models add a 10.1-inch upper multimedia display instead of the Premium's 8.8-inch version.
+Audi’s 2019 Premium Plus model will start at $73,395 — $2,720 more than a 2018.
+Premium Plus models of the Audi A7 will add a 10.1-inch upper infotainment display instead of the Premium’s 8.8-inch version infotainment system.
 While a front collision prevention system is standard on all models, Premium Plus models add rear collision prevention, blind spot monitoring, rear cross-traffic alert and even a system that can detect and try to prevent incidents when opening a door.
-HD Matrix LED headlights replace the Premium's regular LEDs.
+HD Matrix LED headlights and high beams replace the Premium’s regular LEDs.

 Prestige models will start at $77,295 including destination, an increase of $3,920.
 In addition to the safety features added to Premium Plus models, Prestige models can be equipped with an optional 19-speaker Bang & Olufsen stereo instead of the standard 16-speaker B&O system.
 HD Matrix LED headlights with Audi’s new laser light technology are standard.
 All trim levels have standard LED daytime running lights.

 Additional safety features are available as part of a driver assistance package.
-Also available at extra cost is Audi's trick Virtual Cockpit system.
+Also available at extra cost is Audi’s trick Virtual Cockpit system, complete with an updated version of Audi’s MMI infotainment system.
 Premium Plus and Prestige models can add a sport suspension that lowers the car nearly eight-tenths of an inch.

 Direct competition for the A7 is sparse.
-BMW's, uh ... less attractive 6 Series Gran Turismo is similarly priced, starting at $71,295.
-It also comes with standard all-wheel drive, and BMW claims it's a whole tenth of a second quicker to 60 mph than the A7.
-Those looking for other alternatives will have to enter the world of luxury sedans and "four-door coupes" and their corresponding reductions in cargo space without a comparable reduction in price.
+BMW’s, uh … less attractive 6 Series Gran Turismo is similarly priced, starting at $71,295.
+It also comes with standard all-wheel drive, and BMW claims it’s a whole tenth of a second quicker to 60 mph than the A7.
+Those looking for an alternative to the Audi other than the BMW option will have to enter the world of luxury sedans and “four-door coupes” and their corresponding reductions in cargo space without a comparable reduction in price.

 Cars.com’s Editorial department is your source for automotive news and reviews.
 In line with Cars.com’s long-standing ethics policy, editors and reviewers don’t accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com’s advertising, sales and sponsored content departments.